-As part of its Biotic Monitoring Plan, Kenai Hydro proposes and NMFS (10(j) recommendation 9) recommends monitoring adult and juvenile salmonids in Grant Creek to assess potential project effects on salmonid populations.
-In its comments on the Biotic Monitoring Plan, Alaska DFG also supports salmonid monitoring.
-Forest Service preliminary 4(e) condition 19 specifies that Kenai Hydro develop a fish mitigation and monitoring plan.
-However, the Forest Service does not provide any additional details about what project effects the plan would address or what measures the plan would include.
+As part of its Biotic Monitoring Plan, Kenai Hydro proposes to monitor adult and juvenile salmonids in Grant Creek to assess potential project effects on salmonid populations.
+In its comments on the Biotic Monitoring Plan, Alaska DFG supports salmonid monitoring.

 We discuss the proposed and recommended salmonid monitoring protocols in section 3.3.2.2, in the Biotic Monitoring in Grant Creek subsection.
 We note that, although monitoring would provide general information on aquatic habitat and the abundance and distribution of salmonids in the project area, it would neither directly benefit fisheries resources nor specifically isolate a project-related effect.
 On the latter point, we identify a multitude of non-project-related factors with potential to influence salmon populations in Grant Creek, including commercial and recreational harvest, ocean survival, predation, land use practices, and/or degraded habitat located in the Kenai River Watershed outside the project vicinity.
+While some project effects can be approximated by comparing fish monitoring results for Grant Creek to other concurrent fish population assessments in the Kenai River Watershed, this analysis would be restricted to those fish populations within a significantly limited distance to minimize other external variables, such as habitat quality and land use practices near spawning grounds.
 These external variables prevent the use of general biotic monitoring to isolate project-related effects on salmonid populations.
 Finally, generic biotic monitoring would not relate to any pending or ongoing Commission action, including compliance with the terms of any license issued for the project.